vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/barcode_nomenclature.rst

 ========

 There are different situations in which barcode nomenclatures can be useful.
-A well-known use case is the one of a point of sale which sells products in bulk, in which the customers will scale their products themselves and get the printed barcode to stick on the product.
+A well-known use case is the one of a Điểm bán hàng which sells products in bulk, in which the customers will scale their products themselves and get the printed barcode to stick on the product.
 This barcode will contain the weight of the product and help compute the